 The programs, ranging from four to eight weeks, are among the ways the college prepares its students to join culturally diverse workplaces and do business around the world, says Reed Kennedy, director of Pamplin’s international programs.
 Employers, he notes, have cited experience abroad and an appreciation for multiculturalism as important factors in business and career success.

 Discussing the program’s philosophy, Morgan says that strong financial skills are essential for business success, but today’s finance professionals also need to be culturally informed and adept.
 “Particularly outside the U.S., business discussions often include non-business topics, such as art, music, and architecture; it is an expected part of the relationship between business partners,” says Morgan.
 “In Europe, many businesses are ardent supporters of the arts and are art collectors.”
-Their program, Shome says, can help students develop financial skills as well as the basic skills of intercultural interaction.

 The college provides scholarship assistance for study abroad.
 It also offers students international internships, a global business minor, and programs at Virginia Tech’s Center for European Studies and Architecture in Switzerland and at other universities in Europe and Asia.